intel/platform-aware-scheduling/README.md

 - Affinity rules which add a requiredDuringSchedulingIgnoredDuringExecution affinity to nodes which are labelled ``<POLICYNAME>=violating`` This is used by the descheduler to identify pods on nodes which break their TAS telemetry policies.

 ### Security
-TAS Policy Controller is set up to use in-Cluster config in order to access the Kubernetes API Server.
+TAS Scheduler Extender is set up to use in-Cluster config in order to access the Kubernetes API Server.
 When deployed inside the cluster this along with RBAC controls configured in the installation guide, will give it access to the required resources.
-If outside the cluster TAS Policy Controller will try to use a kubernetes config file in order to get permission to get resources from the API server.
-This can be passed with the --kubeconfig flag to the controller.
+If outside the cluster TAS will try to use a kubernetes config file in order to get permission to get resources from the API server.
+This can be passed with the --kubeconfig flag to the binary.

-TAS Scheduler Extender contacts api server in the same way as policy controller.
-An identical flag  --kubeConfig can be passed if it's operating outside the cluster.
+When TAS Scheduler Extender contacts api server an identical flag  --kubeConfig can be passed if it's operating outside the cluster.
 Additionally TAS Scheduler Extender listens on a TLS endpoint which requires a cert and a key to be supplied.
 These are passed to the executable using command line flags.
 In the provided deployment these certs are added in a Kubernetes secret which is mounted in the pod and passed as flags to the executable from there.